cKlee/easyM2R/README.md

     php tordf.php -s <PATH_TO_YOUR_MARC_SOURCE> -i <MARC_INPUT_FORMAT> -o <RDF_OUTPUT_SERIALIZATION>

 This will output your MARC data in RDF with the desired output serialization.
-See [Using the command line interface](#cmd) for further explanation of the command line options.
+See [Using the command line interface] for further explanation of the command line options.

 # Using the command line interface

-[Using the command line interface]: #cmd
+[Using the command line interface]: #using-the-command-line-interface

 With the marc3rdf command line interface you can only use MARC data from a file.
 If you fetch your MARC data from a stream you can only do this by using a custom php script.